 1. Failure to progress

-Pain medications can also be a contributing factor by slowing or weakening uterine contractions.4
+Pain medications can also contribute by slowing or weakening uterine contractions.

 2. Fetal distress

 "Non-reassuring fetal status," previously known as fetal distress, is used to describe when a fetus does not appear to be doing well.

 The new term is recommended by the American College of Obstetricians and Gynecologists (ACOG), because "fetal distress" is not specific, and it may result in inaccurate treatment.

 Non-reassuring fetal status may be linked to:

 - low levels of amniotic fluid

 - pregnancy-induced hypertension in the mother

 - intrauterine growth retardation (IUGR)